 Here are 14 different ways Mable’s video chat system is being used or can be used:

 - Daily check-ins – It’s so important to touch base regularly.
-For some of you, having that support person connect with you as often as daily sets a happy tone for the rest of the day.
+For some of you, having that support worker connect with you as often as daily sets a happy tone for the rest of the day.
 Social connection is vital for us all to feel a part of our wider community.

 - Exercising – Some clients have been having a great time following exercise instruction via video.
-Think Jane Fonda’s workout videos, but to your capabilities and with your support person showing you what to do.
+Think Jane Fonda’s workout videos, but to your capabilities and with your support worker showing you what to do.

 - Games and puzzles – We’ve heard there have been a few hearty Battleship games played over our video system!
 Also, Hangman and Noughts and Crosses.
 Some have tried doing crossword puzzles together too, exchanging clues and answers.
 Guessing games are also fun.